too many to be listed¶

 https://

-also note that background
+also note that background only covers the padding area

 the box-sizing property affects the way width and height properties are computed: